SSaberipouya/Data-Prepareation-and-Feature_Engineering/README.md

 3. **Data Leakage Explained**
    [Link to Kaggle Notebook](https://www.kaggle.com/alexisbcook/data-leakage)

    Dive into a practical example on Kaggle that illustrates data leakage.
-This notebook provides step-by-step insights into recognizing and handling data leakage situations, enhancing your ability to identify and rectify such issues in your own projects.
+This notebook provides step-by-step insights into recognizing and handling data leakage situations, enhancing your ability to identify and rectify such issues in your projects.

 Stay tuned for updates to this repository as we continue to provide in-depth insights, tutorials, and resources to help you navigate the complex landscape of data leakage in machine learning.
-Whether you're a novice or an experienced practitioner, our aim is to empower you with the knowledge and skills needed to build reliable and accurate machine learning models.
+Whether you're a novice or an experienced practitioner, we aim to empower you with the knowledge and skills needed to build reliable and accurate machine-learning models.

 Happy learning!

-*Last updated: August 2023*

 # 02 Dealing with missing data
 # 03 Dealing with categorical data